 Every baby is different.
 Some babies want frequent short feeds, and others prefer feeding for longer.
 Let your baby finish the first breast, then offer the second.
-If your baby feeds all the time and you're worried, call the National Breastfeeding Helpline on 0300 100 0212 to discuss help with positioning and attachment.
+If your baby feeds all the time and you're worried, call the National Breastfeeding Helpline on 0300 100 0212.
+You may need help with positioning and attachment.

-Can I still breastfeed if I have more than one baby?
+Can I still breastfeed with more than one baby?